Construction and application of provable positive and exact cubature formulas: Provable Positive and Exact Least Squares Cubature Formulas

 \section{Provable Positive and Exact Least Squares Cubature Formulas}

 In this section, it is demonstrated how provable positive and $\mathcal{F}_K(\Omega)$-exact LS-CFs can be constructed by using a sufficiently large set of equidistributed data points.
-This is done by generalizing the LS approach from previous works \cite{wilson1970necessary,wilson1970discrete,huybrechs2009stable,glaubitz2020shock,glaubitz2020stableQRs,glaubitz2020stableCFs}.
-Finally, the procedure only relies on basic operations from linear algebra, such as determining an LS solution of an underdetermined linear system.
+This is done by generalizing the LS approach from \cite{wilson1970necessary,wilson1970discrete,huybrechs2009stable,glaubitz2020shock,glaubitz2020stableQRs,glaubitz2020stableCFs}.
+Finally, the procedure only relies on determining the LS solution of an underdetermined linear system.